Transylvania University is a destination for the arts.

 Music Scholarships

 These scholarships are awarded to non-majors, majors, and minors.
-Recipients of these scholarships will be expected to participate in their assigned ensemble for each semester the scholarship is maintained — up to eight semesters — and enroll in four semesters of free private lessons.
+Recipients of these scholarships are expected to participate in their assigned ensemble for each semester the scholarship is maintained, up to eight semesters, and enroll in four semesters of free private lessons.

-- Instrumental Music: Students will be expected to audition with 4 to 7 minutes of music, preferably on two pieces of contrasting styles.
+• Instrumental Music: Students are expected to audition with 4 to 7 minutes of music, preferably on two pieces of contrasting style.
 Students will have access to one of Transylvania’s piano accompanists to use for their audition.
-(If auditioning virtually, please submit a video recording performing this music.
-Recordings may include an accompaniment).

-- Music Technology/Composing: Students will be expected to submit a portfolio of works they have created.
+• Music Technology: Students are expected to submit a portfolio of works they have created.

 Studio Art and Art History Scholarships